Surviving an Ohio EPA Inspection – Part 1

 There are three main types of inspections.

-Many inspections are scheduled in advance but some can be un-aEnvironmental_Protection_Agency_logonnounced (especially complaint driven inspections).
+Many inspections are scheduled in advance but some can be un-announced (especially complaint driven inspections).

 Ohio EPA has its own inspectors for: